Martha Hunt Sends Temperatures Soaring With New Monochromatic Lingerie Snap

-She stunned everyone through her suggestive Maxim pictures last week as the magazine paid tribute to the hottie for turning 30.
+Martha Hunt stunned everyone through her suggestive Maxim pictures last week as the magazine paid tribute to the hottie for turning 30.
 And since she knows that fans are always eager to see her skin-baring photographs, she decided to brighten up their week with a sultry new snap.

 Taking to her Instagram page, the stunning model posted a monochromatic snap wherein she was featured donning a barely-there G-string which she teamed with a skimpy, mesh bra.
 And as Martha struck a side pose for the picture, she put her pert derriere, thighs, and smooth back on full display — a move that set pulses immediately racing.